glebm/order_query/README.md

 p.position #=> 5
 ```

-You can use `before` and `after` to build pagination.
-Both method accepts an additional boolean argument to decide if
+The `before` and `after` methods also accept a boolean argument that indicates
-the relation should include the given point or not.
-By default they don't, if you want to include it use `before(true)`
+whether the relation should exclude the given point or not.
+By default the given point is excluded, if you want to include it,
-or `after(true)`.
+use `before(false)` / `after(false)`.

 Looping to the first / last record is enabled for `next` / `previous` by default.
 Pass `false` to disable: